Plant indigenous trees for bees

 African dogwood tree Rhamnus prinoides

-The African dogwood tree in all honesty is grown by beekeepers for the bitterness it provides for our t'ej; in similar manner to hops.
-It is mainly for those who love to brew with honey.
+The African dogwood tree in all honesty is grown by beekeepers mainly for the bitterness it provides for our t'ej; in similar manner to hops.
+It is especially for those who love to brew with honey.
 But its flowers are also loved by many insects and sunbirds for the nectar.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.